-Tara Micale is currently pursuing a BFA in music education at The University of Hartford’s The Hartt School of Music (Class of 2020).
-She’s an aspiring singer-songwriter and recently competed in the sixth season of New York’s Got Talent where she came in second place.
+Tara Micale received a BFA in music education at The University of Hartford’s The Hartt School of Music (Class of 2020), and she’s an aspiring singer-songwriter and recently competed in the sixth season of New York’s Got Talent where she came in second place.
 Tara was the music director in Hartford’s chapter of Sigma Alpha Iota and directed their first live album concert, featuring songs from Sara Bareilles’ “Waitress.”
-She is the assistant music director of her collegiate level a cappella group, HartAttack, where she has arranged and soloed numerous works.
+She was the assistant music director of her collegiate level a cappella group, HartAttack, where she has arranged and soloed numerous works.
 Tara can also be found running music classes for little ones at local libraries (Sing Along with Miss Tara).

-Tara assistant directs our summer camps and musical theater intensives.
+Tara co-directs our summer camps and musical theater intensives.

 Eric is a New York City based Director, Choreographer, and Theatrical Professional, and a proud graduate of the prestigious Marymount Manhattan College Theatre Arts program.
 Most recently he was the Assistant Director to Emmy nominated Director/ Choreographer, Al Blackstone, on ANNIE starring Andrea McArdle.
 Additionally, Eric was the Staging Assistant to two-time Emmy winner and five-time Tony nominee Patricia Birch on the new musical SWEETEE, Off-Broadway at the Signature Theatre; served as the Assistant Director/ Choreographer to Ryan Kasprzak on ONCE UPON A MATTRESS at the York Theatre; and was a Choreography Assistant for Theatre Arts Center NY.
 Eric is a proud leader of the Mainstage program at Spotlight Arts, where he has received two National Youth Arts nominations for his Direction and Choreography, as well as guiding his students to receive a total of 21 National Youth Arts awards and nominations.